Ordina-Group/cursus-docker/markdown/intro.md

 - Movietime
 - Docker Toolbox setup (hands-on)
 - Docker ABC's (hands-on)
-- Sample use-case with Maven (hands-on)
+- Simple use-case with Maven (hands-on)
 - Using Docker in a Continuous Delivery setup (hands-on)
+- Mesos and Marathon (hands-on)

 ## Who are we?